WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/Design/design.md

 ## 2. Introduction

-* Overview:  Brief summary of the project.
-What is the project about?
+* Overview: Cat Math is an Android application for children to practice basic math skills.
+It features a simple and intuitive interface that kids can easily navigate.
+The aim of the project is to support classroom math activities at home in a fun and interactive way.

 * Purpose:  Why is this project necessary?
 What problem does it solve?

 * Scope: Define the boundaries—what is included and what is not.